camunda-community-hub/challenges/CD_CI/solution/GitHubAction/bpmn/GitHubActionBPMNSelfManage.md

 Action was executed.

-Check the last step, which deploy the artefact
+Check the last step, which deploy the artifact.

 ![img.png](images/SM-GitHub-WorkflowCheck.png)